 - Advantages of Error Guessing Technique

 The test cases for finding issues in the software are laid down based on the prior testing experience with similar applications.
 So, the scope of the test cases would generally depend upon the analyst and what kind of testing involvement he had in the past.
 Error guessing technique does not follow any specific rules.

-For example, if the analyst guesses that the login page is error prone, then the testers write more detailed test cases concentrating on the login page.
-Testers can think of variety of combinations of data to test the login page.
+For example, if the analyst guesses that the login page is error-prone, then the testers write more detailed test cases concentrating on the login page.
+Testers can think of a variety of combinations of data to test the login page.

-To design test cases based on error guessing technique, Analyst can use the past experiences to identify the conditions.
+To design test cases based on error guessing technique, the analyst can use the past experiences to identify the conditions.

 - Divide by zero

 - Entering blank spaces in the text fields

 - Pressing the submit button without entering values.